-Deadpool had a memorable meltdown when he found out that he had to get a Hulk blood sample in an attempt to cure his ailing abilities.
+Deadpool had a memorable meltdown when he found out that he had to get a blood sample from the big green galoot in an attempt to cure his currently-failing Healing Factor.
 His reaction was to talk him up using the lyrics of his old cartoon theme song ("Ain't he unglamorous").

 Junior from Secret Six manages to run most of the crime on the west coast because all the other criminals and supervillains in The DCU, even the ones from Gotham, like The Joker, are terrified of Junior.